-On the basis of these principles and those expressed in the Lavazza Supplier Code of Conduct, since 2016 all our green coffee suppliers are asked to acknowledge and confirm that no coffee for Lavazza is sourced neither from plantations included in the "Transparency List on Contemporary Slavery in Brazil" issued by Danwatch, nor from plantations or suppliers that they know may not fully abide by the law.
+On the basis of these principles, and those expressed in the Lavazza Supplier Code of Conduct, since 2016 all our green coffee suppliers are asked to acknowledge and confirm that no coffee for Lavazza is sourced neither from plantations included in the "Transparency List on Contemporary Slavery in Brazil", nor from plantations or suppliers that they know may not fully abide by the law.
 We clarified that coffee coming from those sources could not be shipped to Lavazza.

 Moreover, in order to make our commitment to these issues more concrete, the Lavazza Group has implemented specific projects along the supply chain in close cooperation with suppliers.
-In 2018 Lavazza started a partnership in China with its major coffee machine suppliers and Save the Children in order to develop a child labour prevention program, as well as initiatives to support migrant workers and young workers in our supply chain.
-With reference to green coffee suppliers, another project in collaboration with Save the Children was launched in Vietnam in 2019, focusing on children's rights and continuing the Lavazza Group's commitment to adopting the Children Rights and Business Principles1.
+With reference to green coffee suppliers, a project in collaboration with Save the Children was launched in Vietnam in 2019, focusing on children's rights and continuing the Lavazza Group's commitment to adopting the Children Rights and Business Principles.
 The project aims to contribute to raise and increase awareness of child rights with a focus on child protection and right to education.
-A second project is taking place in Colombia, with a stronger focus on human rights and workers' rights and in collaboration with the no-profit organisation Oxfam.
+A second project is taking place in Colombia, with a stronger focus on human rights and workers' rights and in collaboration with the non-profit organisation Oxfam.
 The objectives of the study are to assess the actual and potential human rights impacts at the production stage of the value chain in Colombia and to implement corrective actions to fill any gaps identified.
-At Lavazza Group we are strongly convinced that multi-stakeholder approach of our Group and our Foundation is the main way of working to ensure the effectiveness of our development projects and policies: individual action is not enough.
-That's why we implemented starting from 2021 a project with a coffee competitor, two green coffee suppliers and an important NGO like Rainforest Alliance to tackle child labour in Vietnam, with the support of a fund from Dutch Government.
+At Lavazza Group we are strongly convinced that the multi-stakeholder approach of our Group and the Lavazza Foundation represents the best practice to ensure the effectiveness of our development projects and policies: individual action is not enough.
+That's why we implemented starting from 2021 a project with a coffee competitor, two green coffee suppliers and the Rainforest Alliance to tackle child labour in Vietnam, with the support of a fund from the Dutch Government.